 - Fertilizer: Use liquid fertilizer, or supplement the soil with controlled-release pellets.
 For organic oregano, use an organic fertilizer or fortify soil with compost.
 Be aware that some growers swear the type of compost changes the taste of the leaves, so experiment with fertilizers.

 Like most other herbs, oregano is typically grown from nursery-raised stock or seeds.
 Growing oregano from seeds opens up a world of options for this tasty herb—there are many kinds of oregano beyond the standard.
 If seeds take too long to get started and you have an existing plant, oregano readily propagates from leaf cuttings.

 Healthy oregano is a rapid grower and will quickly fill the pot.
 In general, it's a good idea to cut the plant back once it begins to become unruly, which should also reduce the need for repotting.
-Also in general, I don't usually recommend repotting indoor herbs (even perennials) for constant growth.
-Instead, I tend to use them for a few months, then replace the plant when the initial soil begins to show signs of exhaustion, usually after about six months.
-I typically repot oregano just once: from the initial nursery pot (usually 4" plastic pot) into a 6" clay pot when it comes home.
+Also in general, don't repot indoor herbs (even perennials).
+Instead, use them for a few months, then replace the plant when the initial soil begins to show signs of exhaustion, usually after about six months.
+Ideally, repot oregano just once: from the initial nursery pot (usually 4" plastic pot) into a 6" clay pot when it comes home.